yrnoz/To-Do-List---Flask-MongoDB-Example/AzureDoc.md

 5. Finally copy your **password** value from the portal and make it the value of the **password** in your **app.py** file.

 You've now updated your app with all the info it needs to communicate with Azure Cosmos DB.
+You can run it the same way as before.

+## Deploy to Azure

+To deploy this app you can create a new web app in Azure and enable continuous deployment with a fork of this github repo.
+Please follow this [tutorial](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-continuous-deployment) to set up continuous deployment with Github in Azure.

-When deploying to Azure, you should remove your application keys and un-comment the section below:
+When deploying to Azure, you should remove your application keys and make sure the section below is not commented out:

 ```python
     client = MongoClient(os.getenv("MONGOURL"))
     db = client.test    #Select the database
     db.authenticate(name=os.getenv("MONGO_USERNAME"),password=os.getenv("MONGO_PASSWORD"))
 ```

-## Deploy to Azure

-To deploy this app to Azure you can create a new web app in Azure and enable continuous deployment with a fork of this github repo.
-Please follow this [tutorial](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-continuous-deployment) to set up continuous deployment with Github in Azure.

 You will then need to add your MONGOURL, MONGO_PASSWORD, and MONGO_USERNAME to the application settings.
 You can follow this [tutorial](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-configure#application-settings) to learn more about Application Settings in Azure Web Apps.